skeweddata/skeweddata.github.io/_posts/2020-12-24-polling-part-0.md

   - draft
 ---

-In the aftermath of the 2020 elections, I was confused.
+In the aftermath of the 2020 U.S. elections, I was confused.

 <!--more-->